TeleBASIC Reference Guide

 0.778

-Returns a string of l characters from s$ beginning with the nth character
+Returns a substring of l characters from s$ beginning with the nth character

 10 A$ = "Hello World"